-In eight cases the killer or attempted killer retaliated aganst a neighbor for complaining to animal control about alleged biting, barking, running at large, pooping on the neighbor s property, or otherwise creating a nuisance.
+In eight cases the killer or attempted killer retaliated against a neighbor for complaining to animal control about alleged biting, barking, running at large, pooping on the neighbor’s property, or otherwise creating a nuisance.

 In two cases, one petkeeper killed another after their pets fought.

-Pet poisoners and people like Guzzo who kill others in tantrums over pet behavior represent the most extreme degree of annoyance and frustration over what they believe to be unfairly neglected grievances.
+Pet poisoners and people like Guzzo who kill others in tantrums over pet behavior represent the most extreme degree of annoyance and frustration over what the perpetrators believe to be unfairly neglected grievances.

-Pet poisoning is a form of passive/aggressive abuse, having much in common with animal-hoarding, even though animal-hoarding is a superficially opposite behavior.
+Pet poisoning may be viewed as a form of passive/aggressive abuse, having much in common with animal-hoarding, even though animal-hoarding is a superficially opposite behavior.
 Instead of controlling animals to the point of killing them by neglect, the pet poisoner attempts to control inanimate property.